 - Includes a call to action.

 If you want to be effective in business, your message must be impossible to misunderstand.
-Effective communication allows us to share information that will inevitably contribute to your business’s success.
+Effective communication allows us to share information that contributes to our business’s success.

 If you want to improve your business writing, join us for The Plain Language Programme.